 3. Bank of America: Best Long-Term Banking Services

 Bank of America is one of those brick-and-mortar banks that also offer a lot of online banking services.
-If you’re a relatively young business and are looking for a bank that can grow with your business as it grows, you should consider Bank of America.
-With accounts that are designed to meet a variety of small business banking needs, you’ll likely find an account that will meet your business’ needs.
+If yours is a relatively young business and you are looking for a bank that can grow with your business as it grows, you should consider Bank of America.
+With accounts that are designed to meet a variety of small business banking needs, you’ll likely find an account that fits.

 What’s more, you can earn $100 when you open a new account and make qualifying deposits equaling $1,000 in the first 60 days of your new account.
 You can earn an additional $50 when you pay at least two bills through bill pay within your first 60 days and an additional $300 statement credit if you are approved for and open a new Bank of America business credit card and make at least $3,000 in purchases with the card within the first 90 days of card account opening.